uguryuzgec/PMS-with-IALOT/README.md

 # PMS-with-IALOT
-IALOT and other heursitic algorithm for Parallel Machine Scheduling (PMS)
+IALOT and other heuristic algorithm for Parallel Machine Scheduling (PMS)